-Unrestricted DLPNO-CCSD(T0) (T0 refers to the semi-canonical approximation to the perturbative triples correction18) calculations were performed with quasi-restricted orbitals (QROs) generated from unrestricted B3LYP reference orbitals and "NormalPNO" (moderate energy cutoff criteria for correlation between localized orbitals) localization parameters using ORCA.
-These calculations utilized cc-pVxZ-DKH and auxiliary cc-pVxZ\C basis sets, where x is the cardinal number of the basis set (i.e. x=3,4 for TZ,QZ), as built into ORCA,86 as discussed in the SI.
-TZ/QZ extrapolation schemes have been used successfully for AFQMC.^{23,29,51,54,72,88} Such extrapolation (typically with TZ/QZ basis sets) or at least evaluation at QZ has been shown to be important in various applications of DLPNO-CCSD(T).^{20,89-93} We extrapolate to the complete basis set (CBS) limit for absolute energies using exponential and $\frac{1}{x^3}$ dependence for the HF and correlation energies, respectively,94 The keyword "NoFrozenCore" was used so that no electrons would be frozen.
-The SI shows that not including this keyword would not significantly change the results.
+Unrestricted DLPNO-CCSD(T0) (T0 refers to the semi-canonical approximation to the perturbative triples correction) calculations were performed with quasi-restricted orbitals (QROs) generated from unrestricted B3LYP reference orbitals and "NormalPNO" (moderate energy cutoff criteria for correlation between localized orbitals) localization parameters using ORCA.
+These calculations utilized cc-pVxZ-DKH and auxiliary cc-pVxZ\C basis sets, where x is the cardinal number of the basis set (i.e. x=3,4 for TZ,QZ), as built into ORCA, as discussed in the SI.
+TZ/QZ extrapolation schemes have been used successfully for AFQMC.23,29,52,55,73,95 Such extrapolation (typically with TZ/QZ basis sets) or at least evaluation at QZ has been shown to be important in various applications of DLPNO-CCSD(T).20,96-100 We extrapolate to the complete basis set (CBS) limit for absolute energies using exponential and $\frac{1}{x^3}$ dependence for the HF and correlation energies, respectively, The keyword "NoFrozenCore" was used so that no electrons would be frozen.
+The SI shows that not including this keyword would not significantly change the results, similar to the AFQMC results.
 For these calculations, the one-center approximation was not used for the relativistic corrections.

-As discussed in the SI, we investigated the convergence of the $DLPNO-CCSD(T_0)$ results with respect to the PNO cut-off values, including extrapolating the TCutPNO parameter to $0,^{93}$ and the treatment of the (T) for the case of MnCp2, which turns out to be the biggest outlier for DLPNO-CCSD(T0) for our adiabatic results discussed below.
+As discussed in the SI, we investigated the convergence of the $DLPNO-CCSD(T_0)$ results with respect to the PNO cut-off values, including extrapolating the TCutPNO parameter to $0,^{100}$ and the treatment of the (T) correction for the case of MnCp2, which turns out to be the biggest outlier for DLPNO-CCSD(T0) for our adiabatic results discussed below.
 We also compare to full CCSD(T) in the DZ basis set.
 The results do improve significantly (from an error of about 10 kcal/mol to about 1.5 kcal/mol from experiment) with the use of increasingly tight PNO cut-off criteria and iterative T1 corrections.
 Preliminary results suggest that the CBS limit would not be much different.
-Such an error reduction is beyond the errors seen from the use of NormalPNO by others.^{20,92,95} Nevertheless, we limit our interpretation of the coupled cluster results to the version of DLPNO-CCSD(T0) that we used and propose that further investigation of these systems with coupled cluster variants is warranted, given the expense of running the most rigorous implementation.
+Such an error reduction is beyond those seen from the use of NormalPNO by others. htPNO" cut-offs, and extrapolation of the TCutPNO approximation are used.
+Nevertheless, we limit our interpretation of the coupled cluster results to the version of DLPNO-CCSD(T0) that we used and propose that further investigation of these systems with coupled cluster variants is warranted, given the expense of running the most rigorous implementation.

-Electron repulsion integrals and the Hamiltonian for ph-AFQMC were obtained with PySCF.96 The exact-two-component (x2c) relativistic Hamiltonian97 was used in place of DKH2, as the latter is not implemented in PySCF.
+Electron repulsion integrals and the Hamiltonian for ph-AFQMC were obtained with PySCF.
+The exact-two-component (x2c) relativistic Hamiltonian104-109 was used in place of DKH2, as the latter is not implemented in PySCF.
+Both methods are discussed in the SI.

-While ph-AFQMC can be extended to excited states,98 the implementation we use is limited to studying the ground state of a given combination of charge, multiplicity, and geometry.
-The ph-AFQMC propagation utilized an imaginary time step of $0.005 E_h^{-1}$ (these units are also referred to Ha^{-1} or β in the literature), which in our experience is sufficiently small in these systems such that errors from the Trotter decomposition are negligible given our target statistical accuracy.51 We utilize single precision (sp) rather than double precision (dp) floating point arithmetic, as discussed in the SI.
+While ph-AFQMC can be extended to excited states, the implementation we use is limited to studying the ground state of a given combination of charge, multiplicity, and geometry.
+The ph-AFQMC propagation utilized an imaginary time step of 0.005 $E_h^{-1}$ (these units are also referred to $Ha^{-1}$ or $\beta$ in the literature), which in our experience is sufficiently small in these systems such that errors from the Trotter decomposition are negligible given our target statistical accuracy.
+We utilize single precision (sp) rather than double precision (dp) floating point arithmetic, as discussed in the SI.
 Walkers were either initialized with a RHF/ROHF determinant or according to a distribution of CASSCF determinants weighted by their respective CI coefficients.
-Initialization with restricted orbitals ensures spin-purity, even in the case of a UHF trial wavefunction.99 Additional details are given in the SI.
+Initialization with restricted orbitals ensures spin-purity, even in the case of a UHF trial wavefunction.
+Additional details are given in the SI.